Table of Contents

 While renowned as a scientist and leader, Dr. A.P.J.
 Abdul Kalam is also celebrated as one of India’s finest educators.
 Despite his notable achievements, such as being dubbed the “Missile Man” and serving as President of India, Kalam found immense joy engaging with young minds.

-He traveled the nation, giving talks advocating for equal educational opportunities in urban and rural regions.
+He travelled the nation, giving talks advocating for equal educational opportunities in urban and rural regions.
 Kalam also highlighted the importance of basic facilities like clean water, playgrounds, and toilets for every student.
 His emphasis on values and ethics continues to motivate generations, showcasing how he impacted numerous lives beyond the confines of a formal classroom.

 8. Gautam Buddha